 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.

 Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
 Computers and TV screens are their primary method of information processing.

 Drs.
-Rusk & Thornton utilizes intraoral camera technology that helps enhance your understanding of your diagnosis.
+Thornton and Van der Linden utilize intraoral camera technology that helps enhance your understanding of your diagnosis.
 An intraoral camera is a very small camera – in some cases, just a few millimeters long.
 An intraoral camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!